VISA APPLICATION

 1. Pay the $350 I-901 SEVIS Fee using your SRJC Form I-20 (see FAQs).
 Be sure to save the receipt for your visa interview!

-2. Submit a Form DS-160 and pay the $185 application fee (see instructions, sample form, and FAQs).
+2. Submit a Form DS-160 yourself and pay the $185 application fee (see instructions, sample form, and FAQs).
 Be sure to print the application confirmation page for your visa interview!

 4. Practice, practice, practice!